rust-lang/rust/uninitialized.md

 		x = mem::uninitialized();
 		for i in 0..SIZE {
-			// very carefully overwrite each index without reading it ptr::write(&mut x[i], Box::new(i));
+			// very carefully overwrite each index without reading it
+			// NOTE: exception safety is not a concern; Box can't panic ptr::write(&mut x[i], Box::new(i));
 		}
 	}